 SSR OTHS YY PNAE DECLINES ASSISTANCE

-Assistance consists in orienting the passenger through any of the boarding, transit or disembarking processes.
+Assistance consists in orienting the passenger through any of the Check-in, boarding and flight processes.

 Exceptionally passengers with MAAS service in Brazil will be assisted under the same standards as passengers with disabilities (PRSA), in accordance with the stipulations in article 14 of ANAC Resolution 280.